-Does this financial product have a sustainable investment objective? □ Yes •0 No It will make a minimum of sustainable It promotes Environmental/Social investments with an environmental (E/S) characteristics and while it does objective: % not have as its objective a sustainable investment, it will have a minimum proportion of % of sustainable investments in economic activities that qualify as with an environmental objective in environmentally sustainable under economic activities that qualify as the EU Taxonomy environmentally sustainable under the EU Taxonomy in economic activities that do not with an environmental objective in qualify as environmentally economic activities that do not sustainable under the EU qualify as environmentally Taxonomy sustainable under the EU Taxonomy with a social objective It promotes E/S characteristics, but will It will make a minimum of sustainable investments with a social objective: not make any sustainable % investments
+Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies Does this financial product have a sustainable investment objective? •• Yes •0 $\checkmark$ No inv ill make a minimum of sustainable estments with an environmental ective:% (E/s not invo pro romotes Environmental/Social S) characteristics and while it does have as its objective a sustainable estment, it will have a minimum oportion of% of sustainable estments follow good governance practices.
+The EU Taxonomy is a in economic activities that qualify as environmentally sustainable under the EU Taxonomy 6 with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities .
+That Regulation does not in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy include a list of socially sustainable economic with a social objective activities.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not. inv ill make a minimum of sustainable estments with a social objective: % 1 not romotes E/S characteristics, but will t make any sustainable restments